Cheslor Cuthbert: Chicago White Sox

 On December 19, 2019, Cuthbert signed a minor league deal with the Chicago White Sox and was invited to spring training.
 Prior to the season, he was selected to the Nicaragua national baseball team roster at the 2021 World Baseball Classic Qualifier.
 He was designated for assignment on July 27, 2020.

 Cincinnati Reds

 On December 8, 2020, Cuthbert signed a minor league contract with the Cincinnati Reds organization, and was invited to spring training.
 In 21 games for the Triple-A Louisville Bats, Cuthbert slashed .203/.330/.338 before he was released on June 1, 2021.

 New York Mets

 On June 2, 2021, Cuthbert signed a minor league contract with the New York Mets organization.

-Leones de Yucatán
+In 76 games for the Triple–A Syracuse Mets, he hit .228/.328/.461 with 14 home runs and 36 RBI.
+Cuthbert elected free agency following the season on November 7.

-On January 11, 2022, Cuthbert signed with the Leones de Yucatán of the Mexican League for the 2022 season.
+On January 11, 2022, Cuthbert signed with the Leones de Yucatán of the Mexican League.
+However, on April 13, Cuthbert requested special permission to return home to Nicaragua, and left the team.

+Saimanes de Aragua

+In May 2023, Cuthbert signed with the Saimanes de Aragua of the Venezuelan Major League.

 Personal life

 Cuthbert has a son and a daughter.
 He lives in Corn Island during the offseason and has a chicken farm of over 150 roosters and 80 hens.
-Cuthbert's younger cousin, Rodney Theophile, is a Washington Nationals pitching prospect.
+Cuthbert's younger cousin, Rodney Theophile, pitched in the Washington Nationals organization.